 Bail and Pre-Trial Release / Detention Hearings

-New Jersey recently changed its procedures for bail and pre-trial release.
+New Jersey has changed its procedures for bail and pre-trial release.
 These changes, which represent a complete departure from prior law, went into effect on January 1, 2017.

 Under the prior system, a defendant’s pretrial release depended upon their ability to post a monetary bail.
 Under the new procedure, pretrial release depends upon the extent of the risk that the defendant will not appear in court when s/he is supposed to do so, and whether the defendant is a danger to the community.
 The new bail and pretrial release procedures are designed to address a problem known to exist for a long time.
 Under the old procedure, defendants who did not present any meaningful risk to the community could remain in jail throughout their case only because they could not afford to pay even a small bail, whereas defendants with more significant resources could afford to post bail even if they were a flight risk, or were perceived as dangerous.